Glenn Stok has been publishing educational articles on the HubPages Network since 2009 and has received numerous achievement awards.

 Important Update for Tips 7 and 8

 As of January 2022, HubPages has implemented a new comment system that interfaces with Maven.

 Unfortunately, it is not user-friendly and lacks the crucial features we used to have.
 At the time of this update, the ability to screen comments for approval or delete unwanted comments is not available.

 I’m leaving the following discussion in tips 7 and 8 here in case these critical features are implemented.

 Comments that are not related to the subject are not helpful from an SEO standpoint.
 Sometimes people get into a discussion and go off on tangents.

-Keep in mind that if a comment doesn't serve a purpose for the general public, and add value to the actual subject matter, then it should not be included.
+If a comment doesn't serve a purpose for the general public or add value to the subject matter, then it should not be included.
 Google will consider unrelated content low quality.

 You need to be diligent with moderating your comments and removing anything that is low quality.

 9. Only Use Images That Are Free for Non-Commercial Use